Atm/Debit Card, How to Safely Use It

 Anyone can use a Debit Card as a credit card and the charge goes through if the account has money.
 Debit Cards can be used as credit cards without any pin number and without the cashier even seeing the card.
 In fact all you need is the card itself or the account number and the expiration date, especially when you use the card on-line where just about anything can be purchased.

 Tell the bank to limit your Debit Card to pin purchases only.
 That way anyone using your card will have to have the pin number in order for the transaction to go through.
-Also, if you mark the card with 'SEE ID' instead of your signature, the cashier is supposed to check your ID before processing.
+Also, if you mark the card with 'see id' instead of your signature, the cashier is supposed to check your ID before processing.
+Today, however, they never even see the card when we swipe it and then put it away.
 Banks can also put a special notation on your account that authorization is needed from you before certain transactions can be done (for example on-line).
 This is not convenient, but it is safer; however, be aware that the bank is not legally committed to following this rule and unauthorized transactions may still slip by, so be diligent.

 When your bank statement comes in each month, don't just toss it in the pile of junk mail.
 Open it and balance it to your check register as soon as possible.
 This will help you find any unauthorized transactions sooner.
 The sooner you contact the bank about unauthorized transactions, the sooner that transaction can be fixed.
 Most banks have a time limit.
 Once that time is up, the charge becomes yours, so you need to find it fast.